christopher-francisco/vizion/README.md

 ### Rakefile
 Need a task to upgrade everything.
 Install should not fail because upgrading

-### .hushlogin
-Create and link a `.hushlogin` file to the home directory to remove the annoying "last login" message.
-See: https://ashokgelal.com/2017/01/04/til-iterm-hush-last-login/

 ### Vim
  - [ ] Fix problem with vim airlines trying to load before installing the plugin
  - [ ] Move to vim-plug